FBAR FAQ – IRS Common Questions & Answers, Certified Tax Specialist

 The Most Common FBAR Filing FAQ

 What is an FBAR Statement?

 An FBAR statement is a Report of Foreign Bank and Financial Accounts form.
 It is electronically filed annually with the Department of the Treasury online.
-Before this year (2016) the form had to be filed no later than June 30th of the current tax year in order to report the accounts for the prior tax year (File in 2015 to report the 2014 Maximum Account Balances).
-The law is changing in 2016 which will be applicable in 2017, and will have an April, 2017 due date, and the IRS may authorize an automatic extension through the October filing extension date.
+Before the current year, the FBAR form had to be filed no later than June 30th of the current tax year in order to report the accounts for the prior tax year (File in 2018 to report the 2017 Maximum Account Balances).
+The law has changed, and FBARs are due in April, with an automatic extension through the October filing extension date.

 Is it more than $10,000 per account, or in Total?